datazip-inc/olake/examples/trino/README.md

 Using DBeaver:

 If the Trino UI dropdowns are not visible, you can connect directly using a SQL client like DBeaver.
-Refer to the official Trino documentation for DBeaver setup.
+Refer to the official documentation here: https://dbeaver.com/docs/dbeaver/Database-driver-Trino/.

-In your chosen query editor, execute a query to verify your data, for example:
+Execute a query to verify your data, for example:

 SELECT * FROM iceberg.weather.weather LIMIT 10;